apache/spark/docs/quick-start.md

 ./src/main/scala
 ./src/main/scala/SimpleApp.scala

+# Package a jar containing your application
-$ sbt/sbt package
+$ sbt package
-$ sbt/sbt run
 ...
+[info] Packaging {..}/{..}/target/scala-2.10/simple-project_2.10-1.0.jar

+# Use spark-submit to run your application
+$ YOUR_SPARK_HOME/bin/spark-submit target/scala-2.10/simple-project_2.10-1.0.jar \
+  --class "SimpleApp" \
+  --master local[4]
+...
 Lines with a: 46, Lines with b: 23
 {% endhighlight %}

 # A Standalone App in Java
 Now say we wanted to write a standalone application using the Java API.
-We will walk through doing this with Maven.
-If you are using other build systems, consider using the Spark assembly JAR described in the developer guide.
+This example will use maven to compile an application jar, but any similar build system will work.

 We'll create a very simple Spark application, `SimpleApp.java`: